 The bill amends Section 26-17-636 of the Code of Alabama 1975 to provide for the retroactivity of child support orders under specific circumstances.
 Notably, if a child-support order is issued within the first year after the child's birth, it may be retroactive to nine months prior to the child's birth.
-Additionally, the bill clarifies that a parent's liability for past support is generally limited to two years before the enforcement action unless a support order has been previously established.
-The bill also includes provisions that ensure no child-support order can be authorized if the child is not born alive.
+Additionally, the bill clarifies that a parent's liability for past support is generally limited to two years before the enforcement action unless a prior support order exists.
+It also specifies that no child-support order can be authorized if the child is not born alive.

 Statutes affected: